papillonlibre/Mergify/README.md

 ## Python virtual env
-Command is venv\Scripts\activate on Windows to activate the venv
+Command is `venv\Scripts\activate` on Windows to activate the venv From there, python `.\app.py    ` will run the Flask server.

 ## Authorization Flow